m7a/lp-gmusicradio/README-draft.md

     set it to the same value as in gmusicbrowser (in my case that is 3 stars corresponding value 60) but you can of course also deviate to achieve different playback between gmusicbrowser and gmusicradio.
-The value could in theory be automatically retrieved from the `gmbrc` but this is currenlty not implemented.
+The value could in the future be automatically retrieved from the `gmbrc` but this is currenlty not implemented.

 Example Output
 ==============

-The following shows a truncated output of running gmusicradio.
+The following shows a truncated output of running gmusicradio with configuration `initial_factor="0.0"`.
 Some of the details about the output format are explained in this section.

 ~~~
 $ gmusicradio.erl